ewhitesides/salt_run_highstate/README.md

 - these are intended to be run from cron on salt-master.

+- it is expected the salt-master has a nodegroups conf file with various nodegroups configured

 - salt-master should have jq tool installed

 ## Examples